Skip to main content

 For example, the result of the following query will contain duplicates if names of persons in the database are not unique:

-select name(p)
+select mod(i,3)

 Duplicates are removed from the query result when the keyword distinct is specified.
 By specifying distinct the result from a set query is a set rather than a bag.

-For example, this query returns the set of different names in the database:
+For example, this query removes the duplicates:

-select distinct name(p)
+select distinct mod(i,3)

 Predicates